 If you grew your business from an idea to a fully functioning SaaS company, there’s also a matter of taking that win to avoid a loss.
 Getting out whilst it’s on the up secures you the success of launching your own, profitable company.
 It also leaves you time to start looking at other projects, particularly if this was more of a ‘means to an end’ rather than something you were passionate about.
 Once you’ve sold and have the safety net of money from the sale, you can take more risks creating a new business that you love without the fear that may have held you back creating your first SaaS company.

-Now you know all about the valuation multiple, exit strategy and sale options for your SaaS business, the best way to get a good sense on how much your business is worth is to speak a SaaS Private Equity advisor.
+Now you know all about the valuation multiple, exit strategy, enterprise value, top SaaS metric to pay attention to and sale options for your SaaS business, the best way to get a good sense on how much your company valuation is, is to speak a SaaS Private Equity advisor.
 They will be able to calculate your SDE accurately from your gross profit and advise on the applicable multiple based on their assessment of the business and previous transactions.

 A SaaS advisor will give you the best advice on exit strategy and timing, irrespective of whether this is in their short-term interest.
-The best advice might not be to sell right now, instead, to do three things to lift the valuation and come back in 3-6 months with to demand higher revenue multiple or ebitda multiples to list your business for sale.
+The best advice might not be to sell right now, instead, to do three things (eg. better SaaS margins, focus on more Enterprise SaaS clients, or even increase by 2x, 5x or even 10x revenue) to lift the valuation and come back in 3-6 months with to demand higher revenue multiple or EBITDAa multiples to list your business for sale.
 A win-win for everybody.

 Looking to sell your business in the near future?
 Get a Free Valuation from one of our M&A advisors, at our private equity SaaS Firm.